bsinky/oot-rando-explorer/README.md

 # OOT Rando Explorer

-This repo contains a web app for self-hosting to share Randomizer seeds from Ship of Harkinian with your friends.
+OOT Rando Explorer is a website for you to upload your Ship of Harkinian Randomizer seeds, and download seeds others have shared.
+You can either check out the reference instance of the site, or self host it to share Randomizer seeds with your friends.

 ## Running